wax-office-of-inspector-general/waxguilds/reports/oneinacilian/latest.md

 These upgrades reinforce our commitment to maintaining a robust and efficient infrastructure for the WAX ecosystem.

+IPFS Enhancements (April 2025)

+Enhancements have been made to our media handling and IPFS deployment to improve robustness, performance, and support for a broader range of formats.
+Key improvements include:

+- **Image processing enhancements**:
+  - Added support for multiple formats: WebP, AVIF, JPEG, and PNG
+  - Introduced quality control mechanisms
+  - Implemented caching for improved performance

+- **Video processing enhancements**:
+  - Added support for MP4 and WebM formats
+  - Introduced CRF-based quality control
+  - Added encoding presets to balance speed and quality
+  - Implemented streaming optimisations

+- **Performance improvements**:
+  - Added caching system
+  - Optimised IPFS configuration
+  - Improved Docker container setup

+- **Monitoring and reliability**:
+  - Added health check endpoint
+  - Improved error handling
+  - Implemented unique file naming to prevent conflicts

+These changes significantly improve the capability and stability of our media processing pipeline within the IPFS deployment.

 ### <ins>New Service Offering: Hyperion Full Snapshots</ins>
 We are now hosting Hyperion full snapshots via the following domain: